trattner/trattner.github.io/_posts/2021-1-29-being-you.md

 I was very lucky to land a full-time role in customer operations at [Scale AI](https://scale.com) after two failed tries with other teams in the same company.
 One of my managers shared some valuable feedback by poking fun at me after we had established great rapport.

 Apparently, he was initially against hiring me because I bombed the interview question about my recent work.
-I had foolishly included driving Uber in my laundry list of odd jobs, then proceeded to talk about inane details when asked to explain customer service lessons learned (hint: don't ramble about breaking more smoothly and not initiating conversations with headphone-wearing passengers).
+I had foolishly included driving Uber in my laundry list of odd jobs, then proceeded to talk about inane details when asked to explain customer service lessons learned (hint: don't ramble about braking more smoothly and not initiating conversations with headphone-wearing passengers).

 Because I didn't speak at the right level of abstraction to nail the question, my poor interviewers were bamboozled.
 Why were they considering hiring me as a customer engineer for large, highly sophisticated machine learning accounts?